mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_encrypt.rst

 ``ciphertext`` is always initialized (even on failure).
 Caller must call :symbol:`bson_value_destroy()` to free.

-To insert or query with an "Indexed" encrypted payload, use a :symbol:`mongoc_client_t` configured with :symbol:`mongoc_auto_encryption_opts_t`.
+To insert or query with an "Indexed" or "RangePreview" encrypted payload, use a :symbol:`mongoc_client_t` configured with :symbol:`mongoc_auto_encryption_opts_t`.
 The :symbol:`mongoc_auto_encryption_opts_t` may be configured to bypass query